webkul/MobikulFBSignI/README.md

 # MobikulFBSignI

-MobikulFBSignI is a simple library to implement facebook login in your application for saving your time, and efforts to write the code of Facebook login and also if you remove this library from your project then no need to change the code it doesn't effect your applicationand also you don't need to define or add facebook dependencies  MobikulFBSignI automatically manages.

 [![CI Status](https://img.shields.io/travis/bhavuk11/MobikulFBSignI.svg?style=flat)](https://travis-ci.org/bhavuk11/MobikulFBSignI)
 [![Version](https://img.shields.io/cocoapods/v/MobikulFBSignI.svg?style=flat)](https://cocoapods.org/pods/MobikulFBSignI)
 [![License](https://img.shields.io/cocoapods/l/MobikulFBSignI.svg?style=flat)](https://cocoapods.org/pods/MobikulFBSignI)
 [![Platform](https://img.shields.io/cocoapods/p/MobikulFBSignI.svg?style=flat)](https://cocoapods.org/pods/MobikulFBSignI)

+MobikulFBSignI is a simple library to implement facebook login in your application for saving your time, and efforts to write the code of Facebook login and also if you remove this library from your project then no need to change the code it doesn't effect your applicationand also you don't need to define or add facebook dependencies  MobikulFBSignI automatically manages.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+    iOS 9+

 ## Installation